osudrl/TeleJoy/README.md

 On Linux, follow the instructions in Step2 on the [download page](https://www.pjrc.com/teensy/td_download.html) to setup proper udev rules for the Teensy.

-Alternatively, run `bash rulesetup.sh` in the repository directory to have a shell script do the process described in the PJRC page's "Step2".
+Alternatively, run `bash rulesetup.sh` in the repository root directory to have a shell script do the process described in the PJRC page's "Step2".

-If Teensyduino is having problems properly uploading to the Teensy, your linux user may need to be added to the dialout group as [described here](https://askubuntu.com/questions/58119/changing-permissions-on-serial-port).
+If Teensyduino is having problems properly uploading to the Teensy, you may need to add your linux user to the dialout group as [described here](https://askubuntu.com/questions/58119/changing-permissions-on-serial-port).

 ## Allow for "Extreme Joystick"